ashinw/house-prj-pub/lower-level/Lower-Level-requirements.md

 The lower-level refers to the entire building structure that is directly connected to the ground.

-In the first diagram ine the below table below, "Actual" view represents the current house's room floor plan mapped with section labels.
-The "Expected" view represents how some rooms have been repurposed, moved or merged.
-With these transformations we will use section labels which represent regions as the basis for analysing comparisons to quote the scope of work on.
+In the diagrams in the tables below, "Actual" view represents the current house's room layout/floor plan mapped with section labels.
+The "Expected" layout view represents how some rooms have been repurposed, moved or merged.
+With these transformations the section labels represent the same positions and form a basis for comparisons to quoting the cost of the lower level.

 |Actual|Expected|
 |:---:|:---:|